-Let us take digital and analogue of the same music, can exist simultaneously.
-From both sources “same” music emerges.
+Both recordings, digital and analogue of the same music, can exist simultaneously.
+From both sources, “same” music emerges.
 While generations that never heard analogue recordings cannot imagine that analogue recordings produce more realistic sound, they can also not remember unpleasant sounds coming from vinyl scratches.
-Only after we submerged completely into clear sound coming from digital recordings I really appreciate unpleasantries of analogue recordings.
+Only after we submerged completely into clear sound coming from digital recordings do we appreciate unpleasantries of analogue recordings.
 They proved music to be alive.
 Analogue recordings without scratches would be like life concerts without coughing.

 We do exist in all sizes

 It is no longer speculation to physically explain telepathy as an emergent property of living creatures (including humans) from their existence as quantum and analogue physical beings.
 Due to quantum decoherence, reality beings can not but rarely experience actual telepathy.
 Entanglement happens all the time on all scales of the universe (that is this freaking property of entanglement that Einstein could not cope with).
 Still, it can not be perceived by bodies (and minds) that primarily belong to reality a couple of billion times more significant.
 But that difference in size does not exclude us from the quantum realm; it only limits our perception of its emergent properties.